gravity-ui/uikit/src/components/Tabs/README.md

 import {Tabs} from '@gravity-ui/uikit';
 ```

-Tabs is used to explore, organize content and switch between different views.
+The `Tabs` component is used to explore and organize content, as well as to switch across various views.

 ## Items

-For render tabs items you can use `items` property.
+Use the `items` property to render `Tabs` items.

 <!--LANDING_BLOCK
 <ExampleBlock